You need to share confidential documents. It shouldn't be this hard.

 Dynamic watermarking adds the viewer's name and email to every page automatically.
 If a document leaks, you know exactly who it came from.
 Both features are available on Ellty Data Room plan.

 Generate a trackable link to the data room.
-Send it to your investors directly rather than adding them as individual users if you want a cleaner experience.
+Send it to your viewers directly rather than adding them as individual users if you want a cleaner experience.

 With Ellty, every link is trackable.
 You'll get a real-time notification when someone opens the room, and you can see exactly which documents they viewed and for how long.